lmwheeler48/early-sepsis-prediction/README.md

-## 🧠 TCN: Temporal Convolutional Networks
+### Temporal Convolutional Network (TCN)
-by contract, use a series of one-dimensional causal convolution layers to ensure that each prediction at time <i>t</i> depends only on current and past inputs, preserving temporal order.
+TCNs, by contrast, use a series of one-dimensional causal convolution layers to ensure that each prediction at time <i>t</i> depends only on current and past inputs, preserving temporal order.
 These convolutions are organized in residual blocks with dilated convolutions, ReLU activations, and dropout layers to capture both short- and long-term temporal dependencies efficiently.
 Padding is applied to maintain consistent sequence lengths across layers.
 The extracted temporal features are then aggregated using global average pooling, producing a fixed-size representation for the final binary classification layer.
 This architecture combines the interpretability of convolutional models with strong performance on sequential medical data.

-## 🧠 TRT: Temporal Residual Transformer
+### Temporal Residual Transformer (TRT)
-is designed for binary sepsis classification using variable-length time-series physiological data.
+A TRT is designed for binary sepsis classification using variable-length time-series physiological data.
 The TRT uses an input projection to map features to d_model (64).
 It employs two transformer encoder blocks, each containing multi-head self-attention (4 heads) and a feed-forward network, stabilized by residual connections.
 The model handles irregular sequence lengths via padding and a key padding mask during attention, ensuring padding tokens are ignored.
 Sequence features are aggregated using masked average pooling before the final binary classification layer.

 The data pipeline segments raw data into patient segments, labeled based on the maximum SepsisLabel.
 Specific features are excluded, for example EtCO2.
 Missing values that are labeled as NaNs are replaced with 0.0.
 The setup checks for PatientID overlap to prevent data leakage.
 Training addresses class imbalance using class weights applied to the Cross-Entropy Loss.
 The Adam optimizer is used, and the evaluation relies on AUROC and AUPRC.